milvus-io/pymilvus/docs/source/tutorial.rst

 Entities
 ========

-An entity is a vector that correspond to real world objects.
-Here is an example of 3 entities structured in list of dictionary.
+An entity is a group of fields that corresponds to real world objects.
+In current version, Milvus only contains a vector field.
+Here is an example of 3 entities structured in list of list.

 >>> import random
 >>> entities = [[random.random() for _ in range(8)] for _ in range(3)]